brycetierney/cs-30-major-project/proposal.md

 ## Description
 What am I going to build?
-- Online casino game hub/betting game
+- Online casino game center

 ## Needs to Have List
 - Home screen where you can choose which game you would like to play
+- Games include hi-lo, plinko and mines
-- Bank account (not real money)
+- Bank account amount (not real money)
-- Graph showing your progress as in gain and loss of money

 ## Nice to Have List
-- Another thing
-- A different thing
+- Graph showing your gain/loss of money